parrotgeek1/Pluvia/README.md

 Important Notice
 ================

 Development of Pluvia is now discontinued, and no support is available for it.
+It is not compatible with macOS 12.3 Monterey or newer versions.

 What is Pluvia?
 ===============